skip to content

 Tim Forman

 Dr Tim Forman is a Senior Research Associate and Senior Teaching Associate at the Cambridge Institute for Sustainability Leadership.
-Tim is a Course Director of the Interdisciplinary Design for the Built Environment (IDBE) postgraduate courses, and he leads research into the exemplary retrofit and refurbishment of the Entopia Building by CISL.
+Tim is a Course Director of the sustainable built environment postgraduate courses, and he leads research into the exemplary retrofit and refurbishment of the Entopia Building by CISL.

 Tim has a multi-disciplinary background in the built environment sector, with experience in architecture, construction and engineering contexts.
 Tim’s research and teaching interests relate to the professional practice agenda for a rapid transition to sustainability and resilience priorities.
 Tim is particularly interested in challenges associated with existing buildings and designing and constructing them to meet changing climate conditions and social needs.
 Tim’s teaching and research are focused on the roles of designers, engineers, constructors and operators in meeting these challenges and on the value of interdisciplinary collaboration in delivering more successful projects and more sustainable buildings and cities.